 2007/2008 - Rob created some of the first directly written, one-step dot-matric, 3D digital holographic stereograms using Bayer photopolymer material.
 He also developed a process for contact copying reflection photopolymer holograms from a metalized reflective surface relief master hologram.
 These photopolymer reflection holograms were shown at the 2008 HoloPack HoloPrint conference in Toronto.

 2012 - Rob developed the Lightgate X system, a high security, super high resolution, and fast digital hologram and mastering system that utilised the techniques of interference lithography and photo-microlithography.

-2017- Present - Rob is currently focused on the deveo[ment of new and high-quality lenticular lenses for the lenticular imaging, display and art industries and for his own use as an artist.
+2017- Present - Rob is currently focused on the development of new and high-quality lenticular lenses for the lenticular imaging, display, and art industries and for his own use as an artist.
 Rob is also working as a consultant with 4Pioc B.V. to enhance their world-leading DWL hologram mastering systems technology and software

-Over the last 35 years, Rob has written many innovative computer programs to control all aspects of the digital holographic imaging and mastering process.
+Over the last 35 years, Rob has designed and written many innovative computer programs and algorithms to control all aspects of the digital holographic imaging and mastering process.